Understanding and Improving Length Generalization in Hierarchical Sparse Attention Models: Related Work

 Approaches to long-context modeling can be broadly categorized.
 The first comprises local methods like Sliding Window Attention~\citep{beltagy2020longformerlongdocumenttransformer, xiao2024efficientstreaminglanguagemodels}.
 While effective at maintaining perplexity, they are fundamentally limited by a fixed-size local receptive field, preventing access to information beyond their local window.
 A second category includes recurrent architectures ~\citep{gu2024mambalineartimesequencemodeling,dao2024transformersssmsgeneralizedmodels, sun2023retentivenetworksuccessortransformer, qin2023hierarchicallygatedrecurrentneural, peng2023rwkvreinventingrnnstransformer, yang2025parallelizinglineartransformersdelta}.
 Recent work shows that zero-initialized recurrent models struggle to generalize to longer sequences; it attributes the failure to models entering unexplored states and introduces State Passing and Truncated Backpropagation Through Time~\citep{sutskever2013training,williams1990efficient} to improve length generalization, achieving stable perplexity on out-of-distribution lengths~\citep{ruiz2025understandingimprovinglengthgeneralization}.
 However, on challenging retrieval tasks~\citep{hsieh2024rulerwhatsrealcontext}, performance still drops significantly beyond the training length.
 This is because the entire context history is compressed into a fixed-size state, sacrificing the ability to recall specific, distant information losslessly.
 The third category seeks to extend full attention by modifying positional encodings~\citep{press2022trainshorttestlong, peng2023yarnefficientcontextwindow, chen2023extendingcontextwindowlarge, tan2025scalingstickbreakingattentionefficient}.
 Their training-free extrapolation gains are modest, typically limited to a small multiple of training length.

 In pursuit of more scalable extrapolation, chunk-based sparse attention has emerged as a distinct and highly effective paradigm.
 Landmark Attention~\citep{mohtashami2023landmarkattentionrandomaccessinfinite} pioneered this by using dedicated landmark tokens to represent chunks for retrieval.
 While innovative, its length exptrapolation capability is limited to about 64x training length.
 NSA~\citep{yuan2025nativesparseattentionhardwarealigned} proposed an efficient hardware-aligned implementation of chunk selection but has very limited length extrapolation~\citep{hu2025randomlongcontextaccessmamba}.
 State-of-the-art training-free extrapolation has been achieved by Differentiable Retrieval-based Transformers~(DRT)~\citep{hu2025efficientlengthgeneralizableattentioncausal} and RAMba~\citep{hu2025randomlongcontextaccessmamba}, which can generalize up to 1000x their training length on simple retrieval tasks by introducing a learnable hierarchical chunkwise sparse attention for retrieval.
 These methods also differ in their retrieval frequency, with DRT operating per-chunk while RAMba, NSA, and Landmark retrieve per-token.
-Our work provides a systematic analysis to dissect and identify the specific architectural components responsible for the extreme generalization capabilities of this emerging paradigm.
+Our work builds upon the SWA+Hierarchical Sparse Attention (HSA) architecture with per-token retrieval, providing a systematic analysis to dissect and identify the specific architectural components responsible for the extreme generalization capabilities of this emerging paradigm.